Thanhdvt/sale-management/README.md

 ## Contact
 If you have any questions or suggestions, please contact us via email: thanhak2k2@gmail.com.

 We welcome contributions and feedback from the developer community.
-Thank you for using our POS Sale application!
+Thank you for using our POS System application!